 How many bees are needed to produce a 16oz jar of honey?

-To produce an 8oz jar of honey it will take an average of 390 bees.
-There are many variables though and during times of peak production, they could produce a much larger amount.
+To produce an 8oz jar of honey, it will take an average of 390 bees.
+There are many variables, and production levels may be much higher during peak production.

 How do bees make honey from nectar?

-To make honey, worker bees collect nectar from flowers and transport it back to the hive.
-Other worker bees then push the nectar into their stomachs, combining it with enzymes, spit it up, then repeat the process.
+worker bees make honey by collecting nectar from flowers and transporting it back to the hive.
+Other worker bees then push the nectar into their stomachs, combine it with enzymes, spit it up, then repeat the process.

-They then pass it to other bees through their mouths a continue until the nectar has 20% moisture content.
-At this stage, the nectar has turned into honey and can be stored in wax cells until needed.
+The substance is then passed to other bees through their mouths until the nectar has 20% moisture content.
+At this stage, the nectar becomes honey and is stored in wax cells until needed.
 Check out our in-depth guide about how bees make honey to learn more.

 How much honey do 10-frame hives produce?

-A healthy hive will produce 80-100 pounds of honey in a traditional 10 frame deep box.
-You can expect 40-60 pounds from super or medium boxes which have less capacity.
+A healthy hive will produce 80-100 pounds of honey in a traditional ten-frame deep box.
+Expect 40-60 pounds from super or medium boxes with less capacity.

 What happens when honey goes unharvested?

 If a beekeeper doesn’t harvest the honey, the colony will probably swarm as it rapidly outgrows the hive.
-It will go in search of a new location to start building a new hive.
-If the bees don’t swarm, the excess honey they’re housing will be targeted by other bee colonies and insects like ants.
+It will search for a new location to start building a new home.
+If the bees don’t swarm, the excess honey they’re housing could be targeted by other bee colonies and insects like ants.